Old Man Murray: "Crate Review System"

 The April 2000 "Crate Review System" essay half-seriously introduced the "Start to Crate" metric as an "objective" measure of the overall quality of a video game.
 The Start to Crate was the number of seconds from the start of a game until the player first encountered a crate or barrel.
 By 2000, crates and barrels were commonplace in video game map design; according to the essay, the first crate "represents the point where the developers ran out of ideas".

 This essay has had a significant impact in future game design, in part for pointing out "a good gauge to determine just how creative your game is", and driving designers to a point where games are "at the stage where warehouse based level design is not de rigueur".
 Gabe Newell of Valve Corporation mentioned that during the development of Half-Life 2 there was such a worry about the crate cliché that eventually the team gave up and made a crate one of the first things the player sees and manipulates, figuring that this "was the Old Man Murray equivalent of throwing yourself to the mercy of the court."
 LightBox Interactive's Matthew Breit considered the "Start to Crate Time" system the "first actual critical look at a level design trend", making him self-conscious of the off-handed use of crates in his level designs to fill an otherwise empty room.
-Ernest Adams of Gamasutra cites Old Man Murray as being the original source of the sixth condition of "twinkie denial" named in the article: "I can't claim crates without pallets as an original Twinkie Denial Condition because the Old Man Murray guys thought of it first...".
+Gamasutra author Ernest Adams cited the article in a collection of "bad game designer" criticisms: "I can't claim crates without pallets as an original [criticism] because the Old Man Murray guys thought of it first...".
 A decade after the article's publication, it could still be found as a tongue-in-cheek metric for game quality.